Dualities from dualities in 2d $\mathcal{N}=(0,2)$: with one antisymmetric

 The last step of the derivation consists of studying the $\SU(2)$ gauge theory with four fundamentals $\Phi_N$.
 This theory is dual to a LG where the gauge singlets are $\Phi_{C} = \Phi_N^2$ and a Fermi $\Psi_{\SU(2)}$ with superpotential

 which is equivalent to (\ref{guess5}) after removing the flipped field $\Phi_4$ because of the dictionary

 We proceed by checking the anomaly matching of the global symmetries.
-The charges of the field of the electric and in the dual LG theory, including the flipper $\psi_A$ in (\ref{Case3even1}), are
+The charges of the fields in the electric and in the dual LG theory, including the flipper $\psi_A$ in (\ref{Case3even1}), are

 The anomalies of the global symmetries are given by

 and we checked that they match across the dual phases.

 The last check consists of showing that the identity between the elliptic genera of the gauge theory and of the LG model follows from the other basic identities that do not involve the antisymmetric matter.
 The expected identity in this case is given by